Agniva-Chandra/6_Digit_7_segment_display_clock/README.md

 🛠 How Multiplexing Works
 Instead of directly connecting each display's seven segments (A-G) to the Arduino, we share segment pins across all displays and use digit control pins to switch between them rapidly.
 This creates an illusion of a continuous display due to persistence of vision.

-⚡ Wiring for Multiplexing
+⚡️ Circuit Connections
-1️⃣ Common Segment Connections (Shared Across Displays) Each segment pin (A-G) of all six displays is connected together and controlled by the same Arduino pins.
+1️⃣ Common Segment Connections (Shared Across Displays) Each segment pin (A-G) is connected to the same Arduino pins:

 Segment	All Displays Connected to	Arduino Pin
 A	All Displays - Pin A	2